secureailabs/Engineering/Milestone3/orchestrator_scripts/KPMG/README.md

 - Using the SimFL algorithm, we can produce a model that exceeds the performance of a baseline random classifier.
 - Training the SimFL algorithm on multiple datasets can produce a model which exceeds the performance of the same model trained on individual datasets.
-- Training a SimFL classifier on multiple datasets will give comparable results to training a normal decision boost tree.
+- Training a SimFL classifier on multiple datasets will give comparable results to training a Extreme Gradient Boost (XGB) tree.

 ### Constraints